-The next focus is on understanding the particular impacts change may have on staff and the particular knowledge, skills and behaviours a manager will find helpful in these particular situations (other Development Guides focus on core people management skills, including Development Guide#8 - Managing Difficult Situations Involving the People Manager's Manage).
+The next focus is on understanding the particular impacts change may have on staff and the particular knowledge, skills and behaviours a manager will find helpful in these particular situations (other Development Guides focus on core people management skills, including Development Guide #8 - Managing difficult situations involving the people you manage).

 There is also a focus on effective communication within a change situation.
-Other Development Guides concentrate on core communication skills more completely (Development Guide #4 - Advanced Interpersonal Skills, and Development Guide #7 - Managing and Developing People in the Victorian Public Sector).
+Other Development Guides concentrate on core communication skills more completely (Development Guide #4 - Advanced interpersonal skills and Development Guide #7 - Managing and developing people in the Victorian public sector).